 Star Trek (1966) creator Gene Roddenberry has been quoted as saying that this film was a major inspiration for that series.
 Perhaps not accidentally, Warren Stevens, who plays "Doc" here, would later be a guest star in 1968's Star Trek: By Any Other Name (1968), where the true shape of the alien Kelvans, like the Krell in this movie, was implied to be extremely non-humanoid but never shown.
 1701, which is the serial number of the Starship Enterprise, allegedly comes from the clock mark 17:01 when the C57D enters orbit around Altair IV.

 Louis Barron and Bebe Barron worked on the electronic soundtrack music "tonalities" for only three months, the length of time given them by Dore Schary, head of MGM.
-He authorized the studio to send them a complete workprint at Christmas 1955.
-They received the complete 35mm Eastmancolor workprint at New Year's 1956, a week later, still with many visual effects sequences missing and timed in with blank leader by editor Ferris Webster.
-From January 1, 1956 to April 1, 1956, they worked on the soundtrack score in their Greenwich Village studio in New York City while the film was in post-production in Culver City.
-The score was completed and delivered to MGM on April 1, 1956, and the film was released for a studio sneak preview soon afterward.
-The musician's union, however, objected to the soundtrack, and blocked the Barrons from being credited as "composers", hence the term "electronic tonalities".
+He authorized the studio to send them a complete workprint on Christmas 1955.
+They received the complete 35mm Eastmancolor workprint on New Year's 1956, a week later, still with many visual effects sequences missing and timed in with blank leader by editor Ferris Webster.
+From 1/1/1956 to 4/1/1956 they worked on the soundtrack score in their Greenwich Village studio in New York City while the film was in post-production in Culver City, CA. The score was completed and delivered to MGM on April 1, 1956, and the film was released for a studio sneak preview soon afterward.
+The musicians' union, however, objected to the soundtrack and blocked the Barrons from being credited as "composers", hence the term "electronic tonalities".

-MGM insisted on changes to Cyril Hume's script by adding comic relief scenes with the ship's cook (played in the final film by Earl Holliman).
+MGM insisted on changes to Cyril Hume's script by adding comic relief scenes with the ship's cook (Earl Holliman).
 Among these scenes was one in which Robby the Robot responds to the cook's complaint about the lack of female companionship by bringing him a female chimp.
 The scene was reportedly not filmed.

 The planet on which Edward and Altaira Morbius live is Altair IV, which according to Star Trek: Deep Space Nine (1993) is also a Federation planet.
 Director Fred M. Wilcox consulted with scientists before making the decision that the planet's sky would be green.